Rhyankwon/algorithms/README.md

 upload my Python solutions of Leetcode problems.
-If there're any errors you found in my codes, don't hesitate to tell me:)
+If there're any errors you found in my codes, don't hesitate to let me know:)

+## License

+See the [LICENSE](https://github.com/Rhyankwon/algorithms/blob/main/README.md) file for license rights and limitations.

+CREATED BY RHYANKWON

 Leetcode problem solutions
 - leetcode prob 4 Median of Two Sorted Arrays